-Saint Raphaël is located on the Riviera in the Var department and is considered one of the quietest seaside resorts.
-In the heart of the Provence-Alpes-Côte d’Azur region, on the border of the Var and Alpes-Maritimes, it is a city of artists and sportsmen.
-There are a few stadiums, an Olympic swimming pool, tennis courts and golf courses.
+Saint Raphaël is located on the Riviera in the Var department, and considered one of the quietest seaside resorts.
+In the heart of the Provence-Alpes-Côte d’Azur region, on the border of the Var and Alpes-Maritimes, it is a city of artists and sportsmen, with stadiums, an Olympic swimming pool, tennis courts and golf courses.
 The climate, sea and natural environment also attract people from other regions for relocation, from young families to retired individuals.

-Saint Raphaël is world renowned for its numerous 18-hole golf courses.
-These are located in exceptional sites, such as the Blue Green, which is positioned at the foot of the Massif de l’Esterel.
+Saint Raphaël is world renowned for its numerous 18-hole golf courses, located in exceptional sites, such as the Blue Green, which is positioned at the foot of the Massif de l’Esterel.
 A little more out of the way there is the Valescure district with grand, sumptuous and luxurious villas.
-Farther at the foot of the Estérel the famous red rocks plunge into the sea offering equally magnificent landscapes and secret creeks.
-Furthermore, in the evening you can admire the sunset on a beautiful stroll along the seaside in the city centre.
-Here you will find many craftsmen and market stalls catering to the tourists and visitors in the summer.
+Farther at the foot of the Estérel the famous red rocks plunge into the sea offering magnificent landscapes and secret creeks.
+In the evening you can admire the sunset on a beautiful stroll along the seaside in the city centre, with its many craftsmen and market stalls catering to the many tourists and visitors in the summer.

-Saint Raphaël is very well connected on account of the TGV station.
-It is 45 minutes from Nice and close to the motorway, just 10 minutes from the city centre.
+Saint Raphaël is very well connected thanks to the TGV station, 45 minutes from Nice and close to the motorway, just 10 minutes from the city centre.
 The port has been refurbished, and hosts many tourists in season.
 Conveniently, ferries link Saint Raphaël to St Tropez.